mhusm/XD-MVC/Framework/readme.md

 </xdmvc-synchronised>
 ```

-Example structure of an application:
+### Example structure of an application
+Wrap your application in a Polymer element.
 ```html
 <html>
     <head>